 Our word this month is:

-You can start writing at any time, but make sure you post your story by the 30th of the month to have it considered for Top Story by your friendly,
+You can start writing at any time, but make sure you post your story by the 30th of the month to have your story shared here and on social media.

 Once you’ve posted your story to your blog, put a link to it in the comments section, and we’ll add your story to the Battle Stories Line-up post.

 Make sure to check back and read some of the stories of your fellow battlers.
 Leave comments to encourage these writers, and share each other’s stories!

 The Prompt Word will be given the First Tuesday of Every Month.

 Post your story by the 30th of the Same Month.